soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 But HOW DOES SOMEONE WORK SMARTER?
 For anyone aspiring to elite levels of performance ... or, screw the "elite" part of that ... just a level of performance past glacial iceflow speed ... for that matter, for anyone just aspiring to get out of bed in the morning ... we have to think about developing [what are to our level now] new elite-level skills and constantly upgrading disciplines ... or else we're pretty much just spectators and might as well just watch stuff from bed and hope to pass out.

-We could use any discipline for this, martial arts is never lacking in metaphors ... but **today**'s topic will consider the example of Meta's AI researchers, such as Bansal, Zhao, Bi, Yu, Beyer, Kolesnikov, Rae, Ren, Sun, Pobar, and Schalkwyk.
+We could use any discipline for this, martial arts is never lacking in metaphors ... but in **today**'s topic, we will consider the example of Meta's AI researchers, such as Bansal, Zhao, Bi, Yu, Beyer, Kolesnikov, Rae, Ren, Sun, Pobar, and Schalkwyk.
+What are the common attributes, skills, and disciplines that have contributed to their success ... might these things generalize to other researchers, or even to other normalish people, like old retired geezers, in general?

 These individuals have made significant contributions to breakthrough AI systems like ChatGPT, GPT-4, Gemini, Vision Transformer, Gopher, Chinchilla, YouTube Shorts algorithms, Waymo's perception systems, and Google Voice Search.
 The goal our request of AI today is understand common attributes and synthesize a comprehensive understanding of the common skills, workflows and disciplines that contributed to or help propel these 11 researchers' success.

-Gemini AI was prompted to:
+After giving a cursory look over their backgrounds and contributions, Gemini AI was prompted to:
 - For each of the 11 researchers (Bansal, Zhao, Bi, Yu, Beyer, Kolesnikov, Rae, Ren, Sun, Pobar, Schalkwyk), gather comprehensive biographical information, focusing on their academic background, career trajectory, and major contributions to AI.
 - Investigate their specific roles and contributions to the breakthrough AI systems mentioned (e.g., ChatGPT, GPT-4, Gemini, Vision Transformer, Gopher, Chinchilla, YouTube Shorts algorithms, Waymo's perception systems, Google Voice Search).
 - Analyze interviews, public talks, publications, and profiles for each researcher to identify their research philosophy, problem-solving approaches, and methodologies.